Denxbond/analytics-portfolio/revenue_forecast_model/README.md

 # Revenue Forecast Model

 ## Overview
-This project simulates monthly deposit activity and churn behavior for a fictional online gaming platform.
+This project simulates monthly deposit activity and churn behavior for a online gaming platform.
 Using the synthetic history, it fits an exponential smoothing model to forecast revenue for the upcoming quarter and produces a report-ready visualization.

 ## How to Run the Notebook
 1. Open `analysis/revenue_forecast.ipynb` in Jupyter Lab, Jupyter Notebook, or VS Code.